 Greener Great Coxwell Community Energy

 As part of their commitment to achieve net zero carbon emissions by 2050 the UK government intend to prohibit the installation of gas and oil boilers in all new domestic properties from 2025.
 Eventually all existing gas and oil boilers will have to be phased out and the Committee on Climate Change (the government’s independent advisor) has said that we will need to install new boilers that use clean hydrogen or electric powered heat pumps.
-There is currently no government plan for either alternative.

 The Greener Great Coxwell group have been investigating a community owned, sustainable and secure energy project that would provide heating and hot water to the whole village.
 The system would replace existing boilers, help with fuel poverty, reduce carbon emissions and provide a revenue stream bringing further benefits to the village.